Electricity usage charge is the cost of consumption by a household.

 The electricity usage charges vary from every retailer, from state to state and even within different parts of the same state.

 If you’re looking for the best energy provider you should consider rates, contract terms, discounts & perks.
 Understanding your bill can help you decide which energy provider to choose.
-To compare best electricity and gas offers in your area, click here.
+To compare and switch to competitive electricity and gas deals available in your area, click here